Vacant house damaged by fire - Albert Lea Tribune

 The release stated the home was vacant at the time of the fire, and no one was inside the home.

-The cause of the fire remains under investigation, and damage estimates have not been determined.
+The cause of the fire remains under investigation.
+Fire officials noted the fire is suspicious in nature.

+Damage estimates have not been determined.

-The Minnesota State Fire Marshal’s Office and Albert Lea Police Department is assisting in the investigation.
+The Minnesota State Fire Marshal’s Office and Albert Lea Police Department are assisting in the investigation.

 The Albert Lea Fire Department is asking anyone with information about the fire to call Deputy Chief Jeff Laskowske at 377-4311 or the fire department at 377-4341.